 Rosewood: An Interactive History

-This page discusses the future plans regarding the Virtual Rosewood Research Project, and specifically the creation of the new Rosewood: An Interactive History.
-Unlike the current version of Virtual Rosewood, this new version includes updated 3D models, interactive content, and other features to create a more immersive experience.
-Continue reading to learn how you can help support this work.
+This page discusses the future plans regarding the virtual reconstruction of Rosewood, titled Rosewood: An Interactive History.
+This new version includes updated 3D models, interactive content, and other features to create a more immersive experience.
+Until then, why not Support Me on Ko-fi.

 A LOT has happened since the Virtual Rosewood Research Project began in 2005.
 Those early years were spent exploring new research methods, experimenting with digital technologies, and building rapport with interested parties.
 The initial version of this website and virtual reconstruction went live a short time later in 2007.